lesnikyan/lisapet/readme.md

 # LISAPET
 Linear Interpreter of Scripting And Processing Expression Tree.
+(LP, this code, miniscript)

 ico: Fox pet on the bicycle